 Over time a few small pieces will break away from your plate.
 Instead of wasting them, you can use them to sprinkle salt on your food.

 Himalayan rock salt block is a much better option than cooking pans or standard grills.
 It’s healthier and modern.
 It adds flavor to your food by supplying the right amount of salt.
-It not only manages the pH of your body but also functions as a stylish serving plate.
+It not only cooks food but also works as a stylish serving plate.

 It’s perfect for a sweet, little family get-together.